 Stunning Pair Traditional Japanese Imari Bulbous Form Porcelain Vases of generous proportions, now converted to a pair of electric Table Lamps, complete with ormolu stepped circular bases and later highly decorative ormolu dome shaped mounts.
 Last half of the Nineteenth Century.

-The main outer paneled porcelain ovoid body form with plain glazed surface detail and all over typical decorative Imari palette in colours of iron red and cobalt blue tones with jade gree, on an off-white ground.
+The main outer hand painted porcelain ovoid body form with plain glazed surface detail and all over typical decorative Imari palette in colours of iron red and cobalt blue tones on an off-white ground.

 Condition: Superb condition with no losses.
 The ormolu mounts and bases have been re-gold plated, some light wear to gilding at top rims.
 These Lamps are re-wired for electricity.
 Back and front central reserves views are similar.

 Affordable fixed price Worldwide Store to door shipping.

 Imari Ware first began arriving from Japan to Europe in the late 17th century.
 The elegant porcelain thrilled royals and nobles and was not only used as high-end crockery but also displayed as status symbols in royal palaces.
 The mountain village of Okawachiyama and its secret kilns is the best place to explore the history of Imari ware.

 The origins of Japan’s prized Imari ware can be traced back four centuries to Kyushu, when a potter discovered the white kaolin clay essential to producing porcelain in the town of Arita.
 Arita potters were soon making porcelain and shipping it from nearby Imari Port to other parts of Japan.
 Despite the source, their products became known as Imari ware—or Imari for short—and porcelain from the Edo period (1603-1867) is collectively referred to as Old Imari ware.